Anurag1101/Face_Recognition/README.md

 ### Download **Haar Cascade File** Download the `haarcascade_frontalface_default.xml` file from the OpenCV GitHub repository and place it in the project directory.

-Usage
+## Usage:

-Replace 1.jpg in the script with the path to your desired image.
+- Replace 1.jpg in the script with the path to your desired image.

-Run the script:
+- Run the script: python face_recognition.py

-bash
-Copy code
-python face_recognition.py
-The program will display the input image with detected faces highlighted.
+- The program will display the input image with detected faces highlighted.

 Example Output
 After running the script, you will see the image with bounding rectangles around detected faces.